Fixed-term and casual employees can be a great way to get the help you need while staying flexible.

-2. Debbie, an accountant, is working at a medical centre as cover for parental leave.
+2. Debbie, an accountant, is working at a medical centre as cover for someone on sabbatical.
 Debbie’s employment agreement states:

-The reason for it being a fixed term, and finishing at the end of the term, is the employee is being employed to provide accounting cover while the employer’s accountant is on parental leave until 23 October 2016.
-There will be no further work available for the employee once the accountant returns from parental leave.
+The reason for it being a fixed term, and finishing at the end of the term, is the employee is being employed to provide accounting cover while the employer’s accountant is on sabbatical until 23 October 2016.
+There will be no further work available for the employee once the accountant returns from on sabbatical.

 You also need to know that:

 Minimum employment rights for employees (external link) — Employment New Zealand

 Minimum leave and holidays entitlements (external link) — Employment New Zealand